-The WHO has published a global tuberculosis (TB) report every year since 1997.
-The purpose of the report is to provide a comprehensive and up-to-date assessment of the status of the TB epidemic and progress in the response at global, regional and national levels, in the context of global commitments, strategies and targets.
-The 2021 edition of the report was released on October 14, based on data from 197 countries and territories with >99% of the world’s population and TB cases.
+The WHO has published a global TB report every year since 1997.
+The report aims to provide a comprehensive and up-to-date assessment of the status of the TB epidemic and progress in the response at global, regional and national levels, in the context of global commitments, strategies and targets.
+The 2022 edition of the report is, as usual, based primarily on data gathered by WHO from national ministries of health in annual rounds of data collection.
+In 2022, 202 countries and territories with more than 99% of the world’s population and TB cases reported data.

 - TB disease burden